Simple Business Debt Guide

 - Stop trading instantly;

-- Then ask advice from an experienced licensed insolvency practitioner with a good commercial track record;
+- Then ask advice from an experienced licensed insolvency practitioner with a solid commercial track record;

-- Ensuring at all times, you protect the interests of the companies creditors first;
+- Ensuring you protect the interests of the companies creditors first;

-- Analyse the rescue options for the business or consider closing the company ensuring the best advantageous method for the companies creditors;
+- Analyse the rescue options for the business or consider closing the company, ensuring the best advantageous method for the company’s creditors;

-- Avoid any preferential moves for anyone what so ever.
+- Avoid any preferential moves for anyone, whatever.

 Available options when your limited company can’t repay its debts?

 Insolvency may not remain an indefensible position.
 Several options remain possible to save your limited company from closing.
-To consider which remains suitable for your limited company rests on its up to date position financially.
-What viability if any and will creditors support a move?
+To consider which remains suitable for your limited on its up-to-date position.
+What viability if any, and will creditors support a move?

 Time to Pay Arrangement

-Having arrears with VAT, PAYE, Corporation Tax, or National Insurance contributions requires you as a director to make IMMEDIATE CONTACT with HMRC., Failing to do risks your company facing harsh collection failing which a winding-up order.
+Having arrears with VAT, PAYE, Corporation Tax, or National Insurance contributions requires you as a director to make IMMEDIATE CONTACT with HMRC and consider negotiating a time to pay with HMRC.
+Failing to do risks your company facing harsh collection failing, which is a winding-up order.

-However, HMRC may if contacted early enough may grant a three to twelve-month instalment plan (Time To Pay).
+However, HMRC, if contacted early enough, may grant a three- to twelve-month instalment plan (Time To Pay).

-Many directors find dealing with the HMRC difficult.
+Many directors find dealing with HMRC over whelming.
 (Fearful).
-Therefore, utilising the services of an experienced, insolvency practitioners make good commercial sense, when the survival of your business remains at risk.
-HMRC respond to companies seeking professional help better.
+Therefore, utilising the services of experienced insolvency practitioners makes good commercial sense, when the survival of your business remains at risk.
+HMRC responds to companies seeking professional help.

-Agreeing a Time To Pay arrangement enables the directors if actions fast to avoid any further late payment penalties and interest charges.
-Additionally, if you plan to turnaround your underperforming business, a Time To Pay extends your time to do so.
-You have then removed the worry of the HMRC, allowing you to better focus and operate as a director.
+Agreeing a Time To Pay arrangement enables directors if actions fast to avoid further late payment penalties and interest charges.
+Additionally, if you plan to turn around your underperforming business, a Time To Pay extends your time to do so.
+You have then removed the worry of HMRC, allowing you to better focus and operate as a director.

 Company Voluntary Arrangement (CVA)

-- A Company Voluntary Arrangement remains a legally binding agreement between the company and its creditors, allowing repayment in full or a percentage of your companies debts ranging fro one to five years.
-To be approved, Seventy-five per cent of your creditors (by value) must vote in favour of the CVA.
+- A Company Voluntary Arrangement remains a legally binding agreement between the company and its creditors, allowing repayment in full or a percentage of your company’s debts ranging from one to five years.
+To be approved, 75 per cent of your creditors (by value) must vote for the CVA.

 - Then any legal action and interest charges from the companies creditors cease.
 Then debts agreed will be paid by one combined monthly payment.

 A CVA also befits company creditors in the long run.
 Compared to liquidation, they often receive far greater returns.
-A CVA usually enables companies to maintain a trading relationship still moving on while the IP ensure creditors money is collected as agreed in the CVA as voted.
+A CVA usually enables companies to maintain a trading relationship still moving on, while the IP ensures creditors’ money is collected as agreed in the CVA as voted.

 Pre-Pack Company Administration

-In the event, your company debts do not allow it as a viable concern to trade further.
+If your company’s debts do not allow it to be a viable concern to trade further.
 Then, subject to finance availability and permanent closure, a pre-pack administration enables the ailing former business to be sold as a going concern.
 Perhaps by, what was the previous board of directors.
-The business assets upon payment transfer to a newco while not carrying over the debts of the previous company.
-Too many pre-packs are considering very risky and financially immoral.
-Great care required as creditors will censor every action.
+The business assets upon payment transfer to a new company while not carrying over the debts of the previous company.
+Too many pre-packs are considering unsafe and financially immoral sales.
+Extreme care is required, as creditors will censor every action.

-The insolvency practitioner, who manages the process, is required to opt for the most suitable buyer for the business.
+The insolvency practitioner, who manages the process, must opt for the most suitable buyer for the business.